-Now it might have been the cheeky glass of rioja at lunchtime, but I found myself whispering to hubby, “just look at all this knowledge, look at how much there is to teach Caitlin and Ieuan”.
+Now it might have been the cheeky glass of Rioja at lunchtime, but I found myself whispering to hubby, “just look at all this knowledge, look at how much there is to teach Caitlin and Ieuan”.
 Not just the basics of reading and writing, but the World’s languages, science, philosophy, astronomy, psychology, the various areas of mathematics, religious studies and on and on and on…..

 It made me wonder how much of our days today are spent in front of screens.
 Even in school at aged 4 and 3, my children are playing with computers and watching whiteboards.
-At home, they borrow the iPad and in restaurants we bribe them with “Talking Tom” on hubby’s phone.
+At home, they borrow the iPad and in restaurants, we bribe them with “Talking Tom” on hubby’s phone.
 At some level, I know this is not actually a good thing.

 The logical consequence of everything being read on a screen or now via an ‘app’ is surely that it’s changing the language and the volume of information we can absorb in one sitting.
 I’ve written before about, to me, the sad dumbing down of much of the copy in magazines and newspapers.
 Each year there are lists of new words which make the official dictionaries but these words always seem to be ‘slang’ to me, increasingly unimaginative and increasingly inelegant.

 Our inability to absorb large chunks of information is affecting, I suspect, both how our children are taught, and how examinations are structured and marked.
-This inability affects our TV programmes – notice how in a typical Channel 4 or 5 programme, each new section of the programme post ad-break starts with a 5 minute recap of stuff you viewed literally minutes before.
+This inability affects our TV programmes – notice how in a typical Channel 4 or 5 programme, each new section of the programme post-ad-break starts with a 5-minute recap of stuff you viewed literally minutes before.
 Lazy programming for lazy viewers?

-There have been rumblings in the papers that the A level and particularly the A* will be replaced by some sort of baccalaureat examination – a tacit admission (at last!) that exams have been dumbed down but witness the furore this year and the demands for remarking of English papers where more stringent marking criteria had been applied.
+There have been rumblings in the papers that the A level and particularly the A* will be replaced by some sort of baccalaureate examination – a tacit admission (at last!) that exams have been dumbed down but witness the furore this year and the demands for remarking of English papers where more stringent marking criteria had been applied.

 Sometimes I find the ‘noise’ from the TV, PC, iPad and Phone, promotional advert screens and billboards just too much.
 I have a Kindle and I think it’s a fantastic piece of kit but there will never be anything quite like a brand new book to me.